 Deferred tax is provided for using the asset and liability method of accounting, whereby deferred tax assets and liabilities are recognized for the future tax effects of differences between the carrying amounts of assets and liabilities in the consolidated statements of financial position and the tax bases of the assets and liabilities (temporary differences), unused tax losses and other income tax deductions.
 Temporary differences on the initial recognition of assets or liabilities that affect neither accounting nor taxable profit or loss are not provided for.
-Deferred tax assets and liabilities, using tax rates enacted or substantively enacted at the consolidated statements of financial position date.
+Deferred tax assets and liabilities are measured based on the expected manner of realization or settlement of the carrying amounts of the related assets and liabilities, using tax rates enacted or substantively enacted at the consolidated statements of financial position date.
 Deferred tax assets are recognized for deductible temporary differences, unused tax losses and other income tax deductions only to the extent that it is probable that future taxable profits will be available against which those deductible temporary differences, unused tax losses and other income tax deductions can be utilized.